cockroachdb/docs/v1.1/insert.md

 ## Performance Best Practices

-- [Multi-row `INSERT`](insert.html#insert-multiple-rows) is faster than multiple single-row `INSERT` statements.
-Whenever possible, use multi-row `INSERT` instead of multiple single-row `INSERT` statements.
+- A single [multi-row `INSERT`](#insert-multiple-rows) statement is faster than multiple single-row `INSERT` statements.
+Whenever possible, use a multi-row `INSERT` instead of multiple single-row `INSERT` statements.
-- Generating and retrieving unique IDs with traditional databases involves using `INSERT` with `SELECT`.
-But with CockroachDB, use `RETURNING` clause with `INSERT` instead.
-See [Insert and Return Values](insert.html#insert-and-return-values) for more details.
+- In traditional SQL databases, generating and retrieving unique IDs involves using `INSERT` with `SELECT`.
+In CockroachDB, use `RETURNING` clause with `INSERT` instead.
+See [Insert and Return Values](#insert-and-return-values) for more details.

 ## Required Privileges